 - An entrant is entitled to a single entry of 30 lines maximum.

 - Entries submitted must be previously unpublished.
 A submission discovered to have defaulted on this rule will be automatically voided.

-- All entrants are expected to purchase a minimum of one of the five NSPP anthologies uploaded on the submission portal.
+- All entrants are expected to purchase a minimum of one of the six NSPP anthologies uploaded on the submission portal.

 - Under no condition will the judges’ decision be challenged.